jshlomi/SignalProcessingProject/PythonCluster/README.md

 - fluxes - list of simulated signal overall flux values to test (the x-axis in the plots)
 - paramdct_base - dictionnary of the base values for parameters B, decaycst, psfwidth and beta
 - bkgmeans, decaycsts, psfwidths, betas - lists of parameter values to loop over
-- Ntries - Number of tries to calculate completeness
+- N_tries - Number of tries to calculate completeness

     Note: The way the plotter is setup, it will make a plot of only of the first 3 values entered.
 If you add more the results will still be available in          the 'results/TAG.txt' file.